Fan recalls touching encounter with DMX: "He was so authentic and candid"

-A fan of DMX has recounted an “authentic and candid” run-in with the rapper on a flight, which led to her and her stepdaughter being given guest passes to one of his shows.
+A fan of DMX has recounted an “authentic and candid” run-in with the rapper on a flight, which led to her being given guest passes to one of his shows.

 The 50-year-old artist, whose real name is Earl Simmons, is currently in the intensive care unit of White Plains Hospital in New York, where he was admitted last Friday (April 2) after going into cardiac arrest.